kantmn/anker-solix-api/README.md

 # docker container setup
-pull the container as needed, there are two plattforms (amd64/arm64) available as tags (latest/or yyyy-mm-dd) available.
+pull the container as needed, there are two plattforms (amd64/arm64) available.

 ``
 docker pull ghcr.io/kantmn/anker-solix-api:latest
 ``

+if you want to use fixed version use

+``
+docker pull ghcr.io/kantmn/anker-solix-api:vMajor.Minor.Patch
+docker pull ghcr.io/kantmn/anker-solix-api:v1.2.3.
+``

 Map path from container
 > /app

-to your local path where the anker-solix-api is available, you can get it via
+to your local path where the anker-solix-api is available, you can get it via The Git repo from thomluther/anker-solix-api is already included in the image.

-``
-git clone https://github.com/thomluther/anker-solix-api.git anker_api
-``

 The container will launch the file and use the api inside the folder anker_api
 > script.py